 Note that HiPerGator2 nodes are diskless, so '

 /tmp' directory that mzMine uses by default for its temporary files cannot be used.
 See Temporary Directories for details on how to set $TMPDIR variable that points to a directory in your /blue space.

 [jdoe@gator3 mzmine]$ module load mzmine

 Let's try the launcher script to start mzMine in a gui session under SLURM and wrap it in Xpra, so we can connect from the outside.
-Here's the help message when you get if you use the '-h' argument shows other helpful flags, a sample of this are shown below:
+Running with the '-h' argument shows other helpful flags, a sample of this are shown below: